rogueleaderr/definitive_guide_to_django_deployment_2/README.md

     cd ..

-Make sure to add "staticfiles" to your installed apps.
+Make sure to add "gunicorn" to your installed apps.

-port 80
+open port 80 to world and 5432 to hello_world_group

 http://berkshelf.com/